Quantum phase transitions in nonhermitian harmonic oscillator: Results

 The main consequence of these formulae is that in every two-dimensional subspace ${\cal K}^{[2]}_{(n)}$ we have a block-diagonalized leading-order Hamiltonian \be \mathfrak{H}^{(0)}(\alpha) \approx \mathfrak{H}^{(0)}_0(\alpha) = {H}^{[2]}_{(0)}(\xi) \,\bigoplus\, {H}^{[2]}_{(1)}(\xi) \,\bigoplus\,\ldots \ee where \be {H}^{[2]}_{(n)}(\xi)= J^{[2]}(E_n^{(+)})+\xi\, \left [J^{[2]}(0) \right ]^T= \left ( \begin{array}{cc} E_n^{(+)}&1\\ \xi &E_n^{(+)} \ea \right ) \,,\ \ \ \ \ E_n^{(+)}=\left .E_n^{(+)}\right |_{\alpha=0} =4n+2\,. \ee For the latter submatrices we can solve the related time-independent Schr\"{o}dinger equations in closed form, \be H^{[2]}_{(n)}(\xi)\, \left (\begin{array}{c} 1\\ \eta_\pm \ea \right )= \left (E_n^{(+)}+\eta_\pm \right )\, \left (\begin{array}{c} 1\\ \eta_\pm \ea \right )\,, \ \ \ \ \eta_\pm=\pm \sqrt{\xi}\,. \ee This has the following consequence.

 \begin{lemma} For approximate two by two matrix Hamiltonians (\ref{aprha}) the unfolding energies are real if and only if the small parameter $\xi$ is non-negative, $\xi \geq 0$. \end{lemma}

 At non-negative $\xi$ we have $\xi=\alpha^2$ and $\eta_\pm=\pm \alpha$ in (\ref{bham13}).
-The approximate Hamiltonian (\ref{aprha}) may be then made Hermitian along the lines outlined in subsection \ref{parappa}.
+The approximate Hamiltonian (\ref{aprha}) may be then made Hermitian along the lines outlined above.
 Via a mere redefinition of inner products (\ref{innpro}) our unphysical but mathematically optimal Hilbert space ${\cal K}^{[2]}_{(n)}$ is converted into its correct physical alternative ${\cal H}^{[2]}_{(n)}$.

 \begin{lemma} Metric operators $\Theta$ making Hamiltonian (\ref{aprha}) Hermitian (in ${\cal H}^{[2]}_{(n)}$) read \be \Theta=\Theta^{[2]}_{(n)}(\alpha,b_n)= \left ( \begin{array}{cc} \alpha &b_n\\ b_n&1/\alpha \ea \right )\, \ee and form a one-parametric family numbered by a real variable $b_n$ such that $|b_n|<1$. \end{lemma}